mshagirov/machine-monitor/README.md

 ./dev.sh
 ```

 then open `http://127.0.0.1:8000/info` or `http://127.0.0.1:8000/metrics` to view machine information and metrics respectively.
 Also, FastAPI automatically builds documentation for these functions.
-The documentation can be view at `http://127.0.0.1:8000/docs`.
+The documentation can be viewed at `http://127.0.0.1:8000/docs`.

 ### Running API